tamhoang1412/backend-swe-interview-questions/answers/os.md

 ## How CPU switch (context switch) between processes/threads?
 How data is to ensure safety? (in case single CPU core and multiple CPU cores)

-When process context switching happens, the state of the current process will be stored in Process Control Block, so this process can be resumed later.
-Data in memory of the current process will be switched into virtual memory, then this memory will get flushed to store data of the next process.
+When process context switching happens, the state of the current process will be stored in Process Control Block (PCB), so this process can be resumed later.
+It includes the value of the CPU registers, the process state, and memory-management information.
+Data pages in memory of the current process can be replaced or not, depending on the availability of memory, and the memory-management method of the operating system.

-When thread context switching happens, the state of the current thread will be stored in processor's cache and translational lookaside bsuffer, so the thread can be resumed later.
-There is no memory switching involved.
+When thread context switching happens, the state of the current thread will be stored in Thread Control Block (TCB), so the thread can be resumed later.
+It includes the value of the CPU registers, the thread state, a program counter, a stack pointer, and a pointer to the PCB of the process to which the thread belongs.
+There is one major difference in thread context switching compared to processes: the address space remains the same (the is no page replacement).

 ## What is multi-process and multi-thread?
 When we should you which one?